White House restores access for CNN's Acosta, ending legal fight

 WASHINGTON (Reuters) - The White House on Monday restored press access for CNN reporter Jim Acosta, ending a legal fight that had so far gone against the Trump administration.

-White House Press Secretary Sarah Sanders said in a statement that the press pass for Acosta, which was revoked after a contentious Nov.
-7 news conference with President Donald Trump, was restored but that reporters who ignored new rules for news conferences could have their credentials taken away.
+White House Press Secretary Sarah Sanders said in a statement the press pass for Acosta, which was revoked after a contentious Nov.
+7 news conference with President Donald Trump, was restored but reporters who ignored new rules for news conferences could have their credentials taken away.

 Under the rules, “a journalist called upon to ask a question will ask a single question and then will yield the floor to other journalists,” but a follow-up question may be permitted at the president’s discretion, Sanders said.

-CNN, a frequent target of Trump’s criticism of the news media, said in a statement its lawsuit challenging the White House’s actions was no longer necessary.
+The White House Correspondents’ Association said it had not helped craft the White House’s list of rules for news conferences.

+“For as long as there have been White House press conferences, White House reporters have asked follow-up questions.
+We fully expect this tradition will continue,” Olivier Knox, the association’s president, said in a statement.

-Earlier on Monday, the cable news network had sought an emergency federal court hearing after the White House said it would again revoke Acosta’s pass once a temporary restraining order reinstating it for a two-week period expired.
+CNN had sought an emergency federal court hearing after the White House said it would again revoke Acosta’s pass once a temporary restraining order reinstating it for a two-week period expired.

+But on Monday afternoon, CNN said its lawsuit challenging the White House’s actions was no longer necessary.

+“Thanks to everybody for their support.
+As I said last Friday ... let’s get back to work,” Acosta wrote on Twitter.

-Acosta’s credentials were revoked after Trump denounced him as a “rude, terrible person” during a news conference the day after Trump’s Republicans lost their majority in the U.S. House of Representatives in congressional elections.
+Acosta’s credentials were initially revoked after Trump denounced him as a “rude, terrible person” during a news conference, during which Acosta questioned the president about the probe of Russian meddling in the 2016 election and a migrant caravan traveling through Mexico.

-Trump had erupted into anger when Acosta questioned him about the probe of Russian meddling in the 2016 election and a migrant caravan traveling through Mexico, telling Acosta: “That’s enough, that’s enough,” as a White House staffer tried to take the microphone away from the correspondent.
+“That’s enough, that’s enough,” Trump told Acosta, as a White House intern tried to take the microphone away from the correspondent.

 CNN challenged the press pass revocation in court, arguing it violated Acosta’s First Amendment right to free speech, as well as the due process clause of the Constitution providing fair treatment through judicial and administrative process.